OutSystems/UltimatePDF-ExternalLogic/README.md

 Use ODC Studio to publish the modules
 * Ultimate PDF.oml - Library with accelerators to use the code from the External Logic actions
-* Template_UltimatePDF.oml - Application template that is ready to have
+* Template_UltimatePDF.oml - Application template.
+Use this template to create an application that is ready to use the Ultimate PDF component

 <p align="right">(<a href="#readme-top">back to top</a>)</p>